wpwupingwp/novowrap/README.md

 ```
 If only have one input file, just leave the `Input 2` column empty.

-`-ref [filename]`, reference file for assembly and validate, shoud be
+`-ref [filename]`, reference file for assembly and validate, should be
 `genbank` format contains *only one* chloroplast genome sequence.
 Extra
 sequences will be *ignored*.
 For automatic running, `-taxon` is recommended

 `-taxon [taxonomy name]`: taxonomy name of the sample, space is allowed.
 For
 instance, `-taxon Oryza sativa`, will find reference chloroplast genome of
-`_Oryza sativa_` from NCBI Refseq database.
+`_Oryza sativa_` from NCBI RefSeq database.
 If not found, will find most related
 species' reference, `Oryza`, `Poaceae`, `Poales` et al.

 If `-ref` and `-taxon` were both not set, will use `_Nicotiana tabacum_`